Kabiirk/Img2ASCII/README.md

 # Img2ASCII
-A Notebook to convert images to ASCII art.
+A script to convert images to ASCII art & output as .txt file.